 Slowly, deliberately, Starr crushed out the butt of his cigarette.
 The gesture, Captain Vallery thought, held a curious air of decision and finality.
 He knew what was coming next…

 Once he had finished reading MacLean’s novel, Chapman dispatched the manuscript to company chairman William Collins in London.
-A few days later, Collins called Chapman at his home enquiring how he had discovered this writer and telling him he would give MacLean an advance of £1,000.
+A few days later, Collins called Chapman at his home enquiring how he had discovered this writer? adding he would give MacLean an advance of £1,000.

 Chapman drove over to Maclean’s house on the south of the city.
 He was greeted by Maclean at the door who invited him into a room draped with nappies and Gisela attending to baby Lachlan.
 When Chapman told Maclean his news, the young teacher asked what did a £1,000 advance mean?
 Would it be enough to buy a bungalow in Clarkston?